8 Days / 7 Nights

 Your tour ends today with departure in the morning after breakfast.

-Well-maintained, comfortable 27-speed hybrid bikes are included.
-These unisex bike models come in sizes appropriate to your height.
-The bikes have a side pannier, helmet, water bottle, and lock.
-If you prefer to bring your own bike you’re welcome to do so but realize that bikes cannot be transported on the TGV (high-speed train) in France.
-A map holder/front bag is also given to the people that want to do this tour as a self-guided tour.
-An electric bike is also available for this tour ($160 per person).
-Depending on your height, you will be assigned one of the electric bikes below.
+An 9-gear Shimano electric bike is also available for this tour ($160 per person – limited availability).
 We advise you only to rent an electric bike if you have first tried one at home.
 They’re heavier than regular bikes and therefore can be difficult to maneuver.
 In addition, you can rent children’s bikes, child seats, bike trailers, and tag-alongs.

 The cook prepares all meals: a substantial breakfast and a three-course dinner of very good quality.
 A packed lunch may be prepared after breakfast.
-Tea and coffee will be ready when you arrive on board in the afternoon.
+After the daily trip you will receive on board a snack/cake/fruit with coffee/tea.
 There’s a bar on the boat with beer, wine, and soft drinks at reasonable prices.
-If you have special meal requirements, we ask you to mention this when booking.
-In the case of a gluten-free or vegan diet there is an additional charge of $60 per week.

 The barges listed below are examples of those usually used on the tour.
 Depending on availability, you may be booked in a different barge of equal quality.